How do I enable DKIM for Amazon SES?

 DKIM is a method that allows receiving mail servers to validate the authenticity of the received email.
-Using DKIM, senders digitally sign email using a private key, and the receiving mail servers validate email by matching the digital signature with the public key that's published in the sender domain's DNS records.
+Using DKIM, senders digitally sign email using a private key.
+The receiving mail servers then validate email by matching the digital signature with the public key that's published in the sender domain's DNS records.

 Important: Before you enable DKIM, you must complete the verification process for an Amazon SES identity.

 Use Amazon SES Easy DKIM, or Bring Your Own DKIM (BYODKIM) to sign your Amazon SES email with a 1024-bit DKIM key.

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands,.

 Set up Easy DKIM

 Easy DKIM allows you to configure DKIM authentication for email sent using a certain Amazon SES verified identity (domain or email address).
 For instructions, see Setting up Easy DKIM for a domain or Setting up Easy DKIM for an email address.